biodiversitydata-se/pipelines/sbdi/README.md

 To run steps 3-11 in one go use the [sbdi-load](../livingatlas/scripts/sbdi-load) script.

 ## Production
-There are currently one manager node (live-pipelines-1) and two worker nodes (live-pipelines-2 and -3) for running pipelines.
+There are currently one manager node (live-pipelines-1) and six worker nodes (live-pipelines-2 - live-pipelines-7) for running pipelines.

-The solr cloud consist of three nodes (live-solrcloud-1 , -2 and -3).
+The solr cloud consist of three nodes (live-solrcloud-1, -2 and -3).

 ### Running pipelines
 Run pipelines as the `spark` user.